 To say that travel changes you is a vast understatement.
-Whether you like it or not, long-term or frequent travel will have some impact on your life and your mentality — but it is up to you to be open-minded enough to absorb and grow from those experiences.
+Whether you like it or not, long-term or frequent travel will have some impact on your life and your mentality.
+But it is up to you to be open-minded enough to absorb and grow from those experiences.
 Travel did more than just change my life.
+It changed the way I live, how I live, how I view the world and everyone in it, and how I feel about myself.
 What life lessons have I learned after 5 years on the road?

 November marked the 5 years since I left the United States for the first time.
 November 15th I turned 28, and ever since I left that first time, I’ve made it a tradition to arrive in another country on my birthday each year.